cheatham1/SoftwareBook/gettingstarted.md

 ![](Pictures/VMimportApplianceSelect.png)

 Use the yellow folder icon on the right hand-side of the empty text box to select your virtual machine (the .ova file you downloaded at the start of this chapter).
-Then press "Continue".

-**Make sure you have downloaded the small virtual machine.
-It will be called "ATLASOpenDataSmall.ova"**
+**Make sure you have downloaded the small virtual machine.**  It will be called **ATLASOpenDataSmall.ova**

+Then press **Continue**.

 ![](Pictures/VMselectOVA.png)

 The default settings are displayed.
 We recommend you use these.
-Press "Import"
+Press **Import**.

 ![](Pictures/VMapplianceSettings.png)